KungFuProgrammer111/LBA2/README.md

 ------------------------------------------------------------------
 Buy a ferry ticket on Citadel Island.

-Board ferry, even if it is
+Board ferry, even if it is raining.

-raining.
-Press [Esc] you will  automatically be on Desert Island.
+Press ESC and you will automatically be on Desert Island.

 Hidden Clover Leaf: